BioPandas/biopandas/docs/sources/api_subpackages/biopandas.pdb.md

     Dictionary storing pandas DataFrames for PDB record sections.
     The dictionary keys are {'ATOM', 'HETATM', 'ANISOU', 'OTHERS'}
-    where 'OTHERS' contains all entries that are not parsed as 'ATOM', 'HETATM', or 'ANISOU'
+    where 'OTHERS' contains all entries that are not parsed as 'ATOM', 'HETATM', or 'ANISOU'.

 - `pdb_text` : str

-    PDB file contents in raw text format
+    PDB file contents in raw text format.

 - `pdb_path` : str

-    Location of the PDB file that was read in via `read_pdb` or URL of the page where the PDB content was fetched from if `fetch_pdb` was called
+    Location of the PDB file that was read in via `read_pdb` or URL of the page where the PDB content was fetched from if `fetch_pdb` was called.

 - `header` : str

-    PDB file description
+    PDB file description.

 - `code` : str